 - eight 18650 cells in series provide 29.6V etc.

-18650 batteries are not used connected in parallel, at least not without special protective electronics.
-19670 batteries can, in theory, be connected in parallel to create a battery pack with higher capacity, BUT ONLY IF that is declared officially by their manufacturer.
-Reason?
-Protective electronics differ greatly, some provide most basic protection, while some models provide high degree of protection, including connecting lithium battery cells in parallel.
-Anyway, I haven’t yet heard of a cordless vacuum cleaner using lithium batteries connected in parallel.
+Protective electronics differ greatly, some provide most basic protection, while some models provide a high degree of protection, including connecting lithium battery cells in parallel.
+Anyway, we haven’t yet heard of a cordless vacuum cleaner using lithium batteries connected in parallel.

 There are also other benefits of using higher voltages battery packs in such devices (it would be very hard to explain those benefits without too much physics, chemistry, math …).